- Developers

 - Increased speed

-One of the most notable additions is Typescript compatibility.
-The Typescript team has been working to create smarter compilers that handle errors better and more accurate, helpful error messages.
-They also plan to implement strictNullChecks to provide more type safety.
-Ngc will be faster overall because they’re optimizing Typescript.
+One of the most notable additions was TypeScript compatibility.
+The TypeScript team has been working to create smarter compilers that handle errors better and more accurately, helpful error messages.
+They also planned to implement strictNullChecks to provide more type safety.
+Ngc was supposed to be faster overall because they optimized TypeScript.

 Hire expert developers for your next project

-While Angular is diminishing in market share, it is still a great language to have in your arsenal.
+While Angular is diminishing in market share, it is still a great framework to have in your arsenal.

 Alexey Semeney